theCalcaholic/mycroft-inspire/README.md

 # Messaging Skill

-A messaging skill for the [mycroft assisten](https://mycroft.ai) (e-mail for now, other messenging utilities may follow).
+A messaging skill for the [mycroft assistent](https://mycroft.ai) (e-mail for now, other messenging utilities may follow).

+Heavily WIP

 ## Usage
 ...